 As the plan is further developed and detailed, the policies have been organized differently into seven defined pillars.
 The Annual Development Plan of 2017/2018 distributes the policies into seven concrete pillars with specific programs - amounting to 28 development programs - with homogenous projects in each (GSSCPD 2016).
-It also presents targets and charts on KPls over the plan period.
+It also presents targets and charts on KPIs over the plan period.
 Overall for the pillars, the annual plan presents 28 programs, 20 international charts linked to the pillars, 58 indictors, 214 policies and 160 projects.
 All of these are linked to the KNDP 2015/2016-2019/2020.
 The annual plan refines the overall policies, with a total of 342 policies - which equals 128 policies to be completed during the development plan years, plus 214 policies that will be activated up to the end of the 2017/2018 plan.
-The "Sustainable Diversified Economy" - or the Economic Pillar - within the annual plan covers four programs: a business environment preparation program for the private sector; diversification of the production base and increasing investment rate; a national tourism development program; a state financial and economic reform program; and a knowledge economics program.
+The "Sustainable Diversified Economy" - or the Economic Pillar - within the annual plan covers four programs: a business environment preparation program for the private sector; diversification of the production base and increasing investment rate; a national tourism development program.